ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-32-1.png)

--   Some airline such as Hawai Airlines have no middle range flights, but rather services intra-hawai flights and flights to continental USA.
+-   Some airline such as Hawaii Airlines have no middle range flights, but rather services intra-hawaii flights and flights to continental USA.
 -   Some carriers such as UA, WN,YX, EV, MQ, OH etc. have lesser number of flights servicing long distance flights.
 -   OO ( or SkyWest Airlines ) primarily services small distance flights.